malkunn/Hourly-River-Streamflow-Forecasting-Hackathon./README.md

 Some challenges in this competition include:

-* River streamflow data has strong time-series dependency.
+* River streamflow has strong time-series dependency.
 * Peak flow events are difficult to predict accurately.
-* Hydrological patterns may change over time.
+* Hydrological patterns can change over time.
 * Deep learning models require careful tuning.
 * Large datasets may cause memory issues in Google Colab.